Sida acuta: Common wireweed

 Family: Malvaceae

-Common name: Common wireweed, Morning mallow, Common fanpetals, Broom grass, Broom weed, Clock plant, Common fanpetals, Paddy’s lucerne, Southern sida, Spiny-Head sida, Cheese weed, Cheeseweed
+Common names: Common wireweed, Morning mallow, Common fanpetals, Broom grass, Broom weed, Clock plant, Common fanpetals, Paddy’s lucerne, Southern sida, Spiny-Head sida, Cheese weed, Cheeseweed

 It’s not possible to miss these sturdy, long-lived Common wireweed plants with their pretty yellow flowers, growing in the wild, in tropical countries.
 They can grow to a height of 1 m with a woody, brown stem that turns green towards the tips.